-This is the second in a continuing series on Kenya’s agroforestry revolution, and has been edited since initially published to provide more continuity with later installments.
+This is the second in a continuing series on Kenya’s agroforestry revolution and has been adapted from material to appear in the book “Carbon Cowboys and REDD Indians”.
 You can read the first installment here.

 15 February 2017 | BUNGOMA | Kenya | Makanda Khisa had just been given a powerful new tool for helping smallholder farms in Kenya increase their yields and incomes, but he feared that deploying it too soon could do more harm than good.
 So he approached Prisca Mayende the way he had tens of thousands of other small farmers across Kenya.

 “He showed up on his motorbike, and asked me if I’d be interested in planting trees,” Mayende explains in part one of this series.

 “He told us of the importance of planting trees…to improve our livelihoods…because trees improve soil and yields,” she says.
 “One [other aspect] that people liked was firewood: sesbania is firewood, and also fodder.”